 It wasn’t until a few days ago that it sunk in that I am a very lucky person.
 I feel so privileged to be here today, able to share my thoughts and voice facts that need to be not just heard = but listened to.
 More importantly, I feel so grateful to have the opportunity to be a voice for the all of the other young women who have lost their lives due to complications with the NuvaRing.

-My name is Chelsea Sturgill=Lewis and I had just celebrated my 20th birthday about three weeks before I got sick.
+I am calling myself Sally here, although that is not my real name, because I do not want my personal health information available to everyone on the internet.
+But I do feel it is important for women to know what can happen to them.
+I had just celebrated my 20th birthday about three weeks before I got sick.
 I’m currently a junior at CU Boulder studying sociology, and let me just emphasize that I do very much enjoy what I am studying.
 I have plans for incorporating sociology and film together to direct and create documentaries that need to be created.
 I’m even considering starting to work on one on the NuvaRing, maybe, as there is a lot to be said.
 I paint with acrylic inks in my spare time, bike back and forth to school and in between classes five days a week, and by anyone’s standards, I was a young, healthy, typical college student very much enjoying my life.

 Everything began to change on August 30th.
 A sick friend came over on the evening of the 27th, and my boyfriend got sick the next day, and shortly thereafter I started getting a runny nose and tiring easily.
 It reasoned that I had simply “caught something” from either of them, and wasn’t surprised when I started coughing, needing to sleep a lot more, and generally felt under the weather.